eugenesia/bignerdranch-android-criminalintent/README.md

 # bignerdranch-android-criminalintent
-CriminalIntent app from Big Nerd Ranch Android book.
+CriminalIntent Android app from Big Nerd Ranch book.
+Created in Eclipse, then imported into Android Studio.